orchidsoftware/orchid.software/docs/en/docs/quickstart.md

 ---

-This Quick Start Guide provides a basic introduction to the infrastructure and includes information about screens and form elements.
-To select the basic functions, we'll create a simple utility to send e-mail.
+Admin panels are an essential part of many web applications.
+They provide a way for administrators to manage content, users, and other data.
+In this quick tutorial, we'll learn how to create screens and use form elements by creating a simple utility for sending emails.

 At this point you should have already installed [the framework and package](/en/docs/installation) and started the web server.